zju-vipa/CMI/README.md

 ### 2. Reproduce our results

 *Note: This repo was refactored from our experimental code and is still under development.
-I'm struggling to find the appropriate hyperparams for each methods (°ー°〃).
+I'm struggling to find the appropriate hyperparams for every methods (°ー°〃).
 So far, we only provide the hyperparameters to reproduce CIFAR-10 results for wrn-40-2 => wrn-16-1.
 You may need to tune the hyper-parameters for other models and datasets.
 More resources will be uploaded in the future update.*

 To reproduce our results, please download pre-trained teacher models from [Dropbox-Models (266 MB)](https://www.dropbox.com/sh/w8xehuk7debnka3/AABhoazFReE_5mMeyvb4iUWoa?dl=0) and extract them as `checkpoints/pretrained`.
 Also a pre-inverted data set with ~50k samples is available for wrn-40-2 teacher on CIFAR-10.
 You can download it from [Dropbox-Data (133 MB)](https://www.dropbox.com/s/enaj6c63heq5n4j/cmi-preinverted-wrn402.zip?dl=0) and extract them to `run/cmi-preinverted-wrn402/`.